Facebook parent company fined $25M for WA campaign finance violations

 Ferguson’s office is also requesting that its attorneys’ fees be tripled, for a total of $10.5 million.
 North will decide on that figure at a later date.

-Meta did not immediately respond to a request for comment.
+Meta declined to comment.

 Washington’s transparency law, originally passed by voters through an initiative in 1972, requires ad sellers such as Meta to disclose the names and addresses of political ad buyers, the targets of such ads and the total number of views of each ad.
 Ad sellers must provide the information to anyone who asks for it.